 By Laura Giménez, RDN

-Laura Giménez, RDN, is a registered dietitian practicing at Hackensack Meridian Health Raritan Bay Medical Center on an outpatient basis.
+Registered Dietitian Laura Giménez, RDN, practices at Hackensack Meridian Health Raritan Bay Medical Center on an outpatient basis.
 She also provides nutrition counseling as part of the Institute for Weight Loss at Raritan Bay-Old Bridge.
 Giménez completed her Dietetic Internship with a concentration in Medical Nutrition Therapy in Clinical and Community Dietetics at the Rutgers School of Health Professions.
 To schedule an appointment for nutrition counseling, call 732-324-3236.